What's the Difference? The potential for Convolutional Neural Networks for transient detection without template subtraction: Abstract

 \section{Abstract}

-We present a Convolutional Neural Network (CNN) model for the separation of astrophysical transients from image artifacts, a task known as ``real-bogus'' classification, that does not rely on Difference Image Analysis (DIA) which is a computationally expensive process involving image matching on small spatial scales in large volumes of data.
-We explore the use of CNNs to (1) automate the ``real-bogus'' classification, (2) reduce the computational costs of transient discovery.
-We compare the efficiency of two CNNs with similar architectures, one that uses ``image triplets'' (templates, search, and the corresponding difference image) and one that adopts a similar architecture but takes as input the template and search only.
-Without substantially changing the model architecture or retuning the hyperparameters to the new input, we observe only a small decrease in model efficiency (97\% to 92\% accuracy).
-We further investigate how the model that does not receive the difference image learns the required information from the template and search by exploring the saliency maps.
-Our work demonstrates that (1) CNNs are excellent models for ``real-bogus'' classification that rely exclusively on the imaging data and require no feature engineering task; (2) high-accuracy models can be built without the need to construct difference images.
-Since once trained, neural networks can generate predictions at minimal computational costs, we argue that future implementations of this methodology could dramatically reduce the computational costs in the detection of genuine transients in synoptic surveys like Rubin Observatory’s Legacy Survey of Space and Time by bypassing the DIA step entirely.
+We present a \new{study of the potential for} Convolutional Neural Networks (CNNs) to enable separation of astrophysical transients from image artifacts, a task known as ``real-bogus'' classification without requiring \new{a template subtracted (or difference) image which requires a computationally expensive process to generate}, involving image matching on small spatial scales in large volumes of data. \new{Using data from the Dark Energy Survey, we explore the use of CNNs to (1) automate the ``real-bogus'' classification, (2) reduce the computational costs of transient discovery.
+We compare the efficiency of two CNNs with similar architectures, one that uses ``image triplets'' (templates, search, and difference image)} and one that takes as input the template and search only.
+We measure the decrease in efficiency associated with the {loss of information} in input finding that the testing accuracy is reduced from $\sim96\%$ to $\sim91.1\%$.
+We further investigate how \new{the latter model} learns the required information from the template and search by exploring the saliency maps.
+Our work (1) \new{confirms that CNNs are excellent models for ``real-bogus'' classification that rely exclusively on the imaging data and require no feature engineering task; (2) demonstrates that high-accuracy (>90\%) models can be built without the need to construct difference images, but some accuracy is lost}.
+Since once trained, neural networks can generate predictions at minimal computational costs, we argue that future implementations of this methodology could dramatically reduce the computational costs in the detection of transients in synoptic surveys like Rubin Observatory’s Legacy Survey of Space and Time by bypassing the Difference Image Analysis entirely.